-The ankle-brachial index test compares your blood pressure measured at your ankle with your blood pressure measured at your arm.
-A low ankle-brachial index number can indicate narrowing or blockage of the arteries in your legs, increasing your risk of circulatory problems, and possibly causing heart disease or stroke.
+The ankle-brachial index test compares the blood pressure measured at the ankle with the blood pressure measured at the arm.
+A low ankle-brachial index number can indicate narrowing or blockage of the arteries in the legs.

 Why it's done